The Ultimate Guide to Thermal Scopes in 2025

 Fog Prevention: Apply Rain-X or anti-fog spray to germanium lenses weekly.

-Storage: Keep in a dry case with silica packs humidity kills sensors faster than drops.
+Storage: Keep in a dry case with silica packs; humidity kills sensors faster than drops.

 Firmware Updates: Check monthly; 2025 updates add AI tweaks and bug fixes.